professor-curious-logo

 What is RCRA?

-US law controlling hazardous waste from 'cradle to grave'.
+US law regulating hazardous waste from 'cradle to grave'; tracks waste from generation to disposal.

 What is the effect of ozone depletion?